acoustic-content-samples/sample-active-site-components/README.md

 ## Install and deploy the sample

 ### Configure your Wchtools
 * Get your WCH tenant API URL.
-Go to your WCH homepage -> YOUR USERNAME tab on top bar -> Hub information -> API URL.
-Copy the URL.
+Open the Hub information dialog from the "About" flyout menu in the left navigation pane of the Watson Content Hub user interface.
+Copy the API URL for your WCH tenant.
 * Run `wchtools init` in your command line.
 Enter your username and API URL to configure the wchtools

 ### Clone and install the sample content-artifacts and site-application-files